Internet2/grouper/grouper-misc/grouper-azure/README.md

 If the daemon server requires a proxy to access the internet, a HTTP or SOCKS proxy can be defined using `proxyType`, `proxyHost`, and `proxyPort`.
 Currently, the SOCKS5 proxy only supports anonymous access.

+## Fallback methods for subject principal name calculations

+Methods for determining the subject principal will try properties in the following order, when they are defined.
+If a method returns null or blank, the next method will be tried.

+1. upnAttribute
+2. subjectJexl
+3. idAttribute (before appending "@" + domain)

+If all three methods return blank values, a runtime exception will be thrown.

 ## Multiple Provisioners